Dion of Syracuse: Advisor to Dionysius I

 Dionysius I was on his deathbed when Dion attempted to discuss the succession with him.
 Dion hoped that Dionysius I would hand over the rule of Syracuse to him or to his family.
 However, his attempt to influence Dionysius I was stopped by Dionysius I's doctors who supported the younger Dionysius II.
-On hearing of Dion's plans, Dionysius II then deliberately poisoned his father, who was unable to utter another word before passing away.
+On hearing of Dion's plans, Dionysius II then deliberately poisoned his father, who was unable to utter another word before dying.